Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Simulation

 Within a macroscopic simulation, cells can be implemented in two different ways.
 The first way is to divide the thundercloud volume into cells before the simulation run.
 The second way is to generate cells on the run: in this case, the start of the cell is defined as the point of a RREA production.
 The second option is implemented in the modeling described below.

 The macroscopic simulation is based on the following assumptions: \begin{itemize} \item A photon moves in the same direction until the interaction.
-Distance between the origin point and the interaction point is described by the exponential dependence with mean free path calculated in microscopic modeling. \item A photon produces the electron with the same energy and direction.
-In other words, we assume that all electron production is caused by photo-effect.
-Our calculations show that the assumption does not strongly affect the general modeling results, though for the typical parameters energetic electron production via the Compton effect usually dominates. \item The direction of the electric field in each point is random. \item Bremsstrahlung photons of the RREA are generated at a fixed distance (the avalanche length) in the direction of the electric field at the point of the RREA origin.
+Distance between the origin point and the interaction point is described by the exponential dependence with mean free path calculated in microscopic modeling, Figure~\ref{gamma_decay}. \item A photon produces the electron with the same energy and direction.
+The angular distribution of produced electrons is considered indirectly via electron reversal probability, Figure~ \ref{reversal_fit}.
+Our calculations show that the applied approach and direct consideration of angular distribution lead to similar results. \item The field direction in the point of the electron production is chosen, assuming that the probability of each field direction is equal. \item The structure consists of a large number of cells ($\geq 10$). \item Bremsstrahlung photons of the RREA are generated at a fixed distance (the avalanche length) in the direction of the electric field at the point of the RREA origin.
 All generated photons have the same energy and move alongside the electric field in the RREA origin.
 The number of bremsstrahlung photons generated by the RREA follows the Poisson distribution with a given average which is called the local multiplication factor. \end{itemize}

 The multiplication factor is the ratio of the number of particles in one generation to that of the previous generation.
-The local multiplication factor is the mean number of gamma-photons generated by one gamma-photon in one multiplication process.
+The local multiplication factor is the mean number of gamma-rays generated by one gamma ray in one multiplication process, Figure \ref{reactor_model} b).
 The described simplifications give the model an important advantage: the opportunity to characterize the system dynamics using only two parameters --- the size of the modeling region (the size of the cloud, which is considered cubic) and the local multiplication factor.
 The avalanche length has a small effect on the simulation results.
-The local multiplication factor describes many parameters including the angle between the electron velocity and the electric field in the strong field region (for large angles, the electron "dies" without starting the avalanche) and the actual distribution of the field inside the cell.
+The local multiplication factor depends on many parameters including the angle between the electron velocity and the electric field in the strong field region (for large angles, the electron most probably ``dies'' without starting the avalanche) and the actual distribution of the field inside the cell.
+A more detailed discussion of the local multiplication factor is presented in Section \ref{local_multiplication_factor} (Local multiplication factor).